heardMan/fitStat/README.md

 <p>The Flask service acts as a controller for a PostgresQL Database defined using the SQLAlcemy ORM</p>
 <p>The service also employ an Auth0 authentication and authorization schema with role based access controls (RBAC).</p>

-<p>Since the service utilizes an Auth0 RBAC there is a configured and functional react Front End Application to help with any debugging during set up.</p>

 ### Flask Server
 <p>Setting up an instance of the Flask Server for development is a fairly stright forward process</p>
 <ol>